GardenGroupUO/Organisms_Jupyter_Examples/README.md

 Group page: https://blogs.otago.ac.nz/annagarden/

-Page to cite with work from: To be added.
+Page to cite with work from: In submission stages

 This repository is designed to provide examples of how to use the Organisms program.
 The Organisms program is designed to perform a genetic algorithm global optimisation for nanoclusters.
 It has been designed with inspiration from the Birmingham Cluster Genetic Algorithm and the Birmingham Parallel Genetic Algorithm from the Roy Johnston Group.